-You can conduct testing in three main format – moderated in-person, moderated remote and unmoderated remote.
-Whichever format you choose, be sure to create an environment where the user has the freedom to act as natural as possible for real-life results.
+You can conduct testing in three main formats: moderated in-person, moderated remote, and unmoderated remote.
+Whatever format you choose, start by creating an environment where the user has the freedom to act as natural as possible for real-life results.

 Daunted by the recruiting process?